ooling/ooling/README.md

 Hello 👋

-let me introduce myself, my name is Sammy, I'd describe myself as a front-end developer, although I'm still learning it.
+my name is Sammy, I'd prefer to call myself as an Web Developer, although I'm still learning it.

 Some information about me :